-Contrary to popular belief, operational excellence is not a process or practice like continuous improvement.
-A scholastic definition may be something along the lines of Operational Excellence being a workplace philosophy that focuses on customer needs and empowers employees to act in the interest of those needs to continuously improve the organization.
-More simply, Operational Excellence is a state where each employee understands how value flows to the customer and engages in correcting that flow when it fails or falls short.
+Contrary to popular belief, operational excellence isn't a process or practice like continuous improvement.
+In scholastic terms, operational excellence is a workplace philosophy that emphasizes customer needs and empowers employees to act in the interest of those needs to continuously improve the organization.
+More simply, operational excellence is a state where each employee understands how value flows to the customer and engages in correcting that flow when it fails or falls short.

 Data generation, particularly in the past few years, has been increasing exponentially.
 While people remain the primary sources, industry trends toward digital transformations and IoT are vastly expanding the information businesses have at their disposal.
 Data on its own does not add value, but as the basis for decision-making and process visualization, it can be amazingly powerful.
 Early adopters have already begun to recognize and realize this competitive edge.

 Today’s efforts toward IoT and automation, which create data-rich environments, are also coupled with digital transformations.
 Through these efforts, a tapestry of inputs and data points are woven together to virtually depict a factory with dashboards representing the critical measures across processes.
 This technological approach ensures real-time information capture and sharing to promote issue resolution and innovation.
-Furthermore, a digital factory allows individuals from across the shop floor to monitor and manage processes remotely, removing physical barriers to support and engaging a broader team in ensuring operational success.
+Furthermore, a digital factory allows individuals from across the shop floor to monitor and manage processes remotely, removing physical barriers to support and engaging a broader team in ensuring operational excellence.